-Function Compute provides pay-as-you-go instances and reserved instances.
-This topic describes the characteristics of the two types of instances.
-You can select an instance type as needed.
+Function Compute provides two modes for instance management: the pay-as-you-go mode and the reserved mode.
+This topic describes the characteristics of these two modes.

-Pay-as-you-go instances are allocated and released by Function Compute.
-When Function Compute receives function invocation requests, it adds pay-as-you-go instances to handle the requests.
-After the requests are processed, Function Compute releases the instances.
-Pay-as-you-go instances are scalable and reliable.
-Pay-as-you-go instances help you simplify resource management work.
+In pay-as-you-go mode, instances are allocated and released by Function Compute.
+When Function Compute receives function invocation requests, it dynamically schedules resources to provide an elastic and reliable execution environment and help simplify resource management.

-Reserved instances are allocated and released by users, and are billed based on their running durations.
+In reserved mode, instances are allocated and released by users, and are billed based on their running duration.

-A reserved instance is ready for use after it is created.
-This completely eliminates impacts caused by cold start.
+An instance in reserved mode is ready for use after it is created.
+This eliminates the impacts caused by cold start.

-By default, reserved instances are prioritized over pay-as-you-go instances.
-When Function Compute receives function invocation requests, it preferentially uses reserved instances to handle the requests.
-If the reserved instances are insufficient to handle all the requests, Function Compute adds pay-as-you-go instances as an addition, and sends the remaining requests to the pay-as-you-go instances.
+By default, instances in reserved mode are prioritized over those in pay-as-you-go mode.
+When Function Compute receives function invocation requests, it preferentially uses instances in reserved mode to handle the requests.
+If the instances in reserved mode are insufficient to handle all the requests, Function Compute adds instances in pay-as-you-go mode as an addition to handle the remaining requests.

-For more information about pricing and billing, see billing methods.
+For more information about pricing and billing, see Billing overview.